Frequently Asked Questions

 A Model is what we call a base avatar, which has not yet been customized by accessory selection or coloring.
 Every SitePal plan comes with a huge selection of Models to choose from.

-A character is an edited Model, after coloring and selection of accessories.
+A avatar is an edited Model, after coloring and selection of accessories.
 Most 2D (Illustrated) Models can be edited by selecting accessories such as clothing, eyeglasses, skin color, hairstyle and more.
-The edited Model is referred to as a 'character'.
-Once created, a character may be assigned to your Scene or saved in your character library for future use.
+The edited Model is referred to as a 'avatar'.
+Once created, a avatar may be assigned to your Scene or saved in your avatar library for future use.

 Select the desired 2D Model from the "Models" Panel.
 Next, customize the accessories for the Model you've selected by modifying the hair, glasses, outfit, hats, necklace/earrings and facial hair.
 Select the ‘color’ tab to modify skin tone, eye color, hair color & more.
 Note: Not all options are available for all models.

-With 3D models, you have the option to create your own character from a photo.
+With 3D models, you have the option to create your own avatar from a photo.
 This feature is called “Photoface 3D”. (requires Gold plan and higher).

 There are two ways to do so.
-When you design a character you may add it to your Character Library for future use.
+When you design a avatar you may add it to your avatar Library for future use.
 To do so select the "My Library" tab and click the “Add to Library” button.
-Note: this option is available only for 2D characters.
+Note: this option is available only for 2D avatars.

-Another way, is to copy an existing Scene in which your previously created character is used.
-The Scene will be copied, character and all.
+Another way, is to copy an existing Scene in which your previously created avatar is used.
+The Scene will be copied, avatar and all.

-Each Scene may only contain one character, but you may embed multiple Scenes in your web page if you wish.
-In our support pages we include several examples that feature multiple characters in a page.
+Each Scene may only contain one avatar, but you may embed multiple Scenes in your web page if you wish.
+In our support pages we include several examples that feature multiple avatars in a page.
 Look for “Advanced API Examples”, and locate “SitePal Conversation”.

 Yes.
-Customers with Gold subscriptions and higher can generate Photoface 3D models.
-You can upload photos to convert into 3D characters by clicking the '3D Photoface' tab and then the 'Create Your Own' button.
+Customers with a Gold plan and higher can generate their own avatar from a photo.
+Click on the 'Create Your Own' button to get started.
 A wizard will walk you through the process.

 Audio Questions

-Your Audio Library is where all of your audios are saved.
-The Audio Library allows you to manage, edit and re-use your audios.
+Your Audio Library contains all your saved audios.
+In the Audio Library you can manage, edit and replace your audios.

-Note: If an audio is used, and you edit it, the change will apply to any Scene where it is used.
+Note: If an audio is in use and you modify it, the update will apply to any Scene which uses it.

 Whenever you upload or record an audio, it is automatically added to the Audio Library.

-Select the "Audio Library" tab and click on the name of an audio to select it.
+In the SitePal Editor, select the "Audio" tab and click on the name of an audio to select it.

 Audios that you record or upload to your SitePal account, or create via Text-To-Speech, are automatically converted to an optimal streaming format as follows: